 It's sad that Sears is resorting to such a low morality, including the Auto Manager acting so ignorant, considering I'm 66 years old and I grew up with Sears.
 I will never go back to Sears for any reason.

-Review about: Sears Auto Center Wheel Alignment.
+Product or Service Mentioned: Sears Auto Center Wheel Alignment.

 Reason of review: Warranty issue.